-Have you decided to make the investment in your future and attend the live course with Coach Beverly & Team to prepare for the CDE® or BC-ADM?
+Have you decided to make the investment in your future and attend the live course with Coach Beverly & Team to prepare for the CDCES (formerly known as CDE) or BC-ADM?
 We’ve laid out in 7 easy steps how to make the most of our excellent live seminars.

 Before diving into those, please take our pre-course survey so our speakers can make this the best learning experience possible!
 We customize the program based on the pre-course survey results:

-Our free webinar teaches you how to focus your time and prepare to take the CDE® Exam.
-It provides plenty of sample test questions and test-taking tips and tricks!
+We have free webinars that will teach you how to focus your time and prepare to take certification exams.
+These webinars review eligibility requirements, test-taking tips, and strategies to succeed.
 This is also an excellent first step towards conquering test anxiety and setting the foundation for calm self-confidence and readiness.

 Many of our students find it much easier to use the Coach App to find Standards of Care, Pocket Cards, and other popular features.
 More importantly, we dedicate an entire section of the app to our “Diabetes Ed course Attendees” so that you can easily access all the resources we feel you’ll want or need to supplement the three-day intensive.

 Our three-day Diabetes Educator Course is always paired with online courses to supplement your CEs and to help prepare you for the exam!
 After registering for the Diabetes Educator Course, you will receive a couple of emails: one to confirm your purchase of registration and one to welcome you to our Online University.

 We have an Online University Orientation to help you navigate these courses and also to help with common questions such as how to log in, access videos and handouts, and how to see test scores.